cedaro/simple-image-widget/readme.txt

 = Is there a way to filter the widget output? =

 Absolutely.
-Changing the output can be done a few different ways, but the most common involve using the "`simple_image_widget_output`" filter or overriding the template in your theme.
+Changing the output can be done a few different ways, but the most common alternatives involve using the "`simple_image_widget_output`" filter or overriding the template in your theme.

 To use the template method, copy "`widget.php`" from the "`/templates`" directory in the plugin to a "`/simple-image-widget`" directory in your theme.
 Then update as you wish.
 It's also possible to create a custom template specific to each sidebar in your theme using the following default template hierarchy: